 Housing is the foundation of Native American Connections and for supporting individuals in alcohol and drug recovery, family stabilization, and community wellness.
 NAC has developed, owns and manages 850 units of income based and affordable housing.
-Our housing program is open to individuals and families of all ethnicities with specialized communities for families, seniors, individuals with disabilities, chronically homeless men and women, and homeless youth.
+Our income based and affordable housing program is open to individuals and families of all ethnicities with specialized communities for families, seniors, individuals with disabilities, chronically homeless men and women, and homeless youth.

-We purposefully develop and operate our housing program with the following principals:
+We purposefully develop and operate our programs with the following principals:

-- Build a sense of community among housing residents
+- Build a sense of community among residents

 - Empower residents to become active participants in their communities

 - Locate properties in safe, central locations, near transportation and other amenities

 - Offer on-site services to increase stability and improve health and wellness

 - Integrate housing with access to behavioral health services

 Our affordable apartment communities in Phoenix and Glendale AZ offer income based and market rate rentals along with on-site supportive programs and community activities that help residents improve their ability to lead healthy lifestyles and make good choices while increasing financial stability and self-sufficiency.
 Multiple unit sizes are available to accommodate different household and family sizes.
 Studio, 1 bedroom, 2 bedroom, 3 bedroom, and 4 bedroom apartments are available depending on the community.

-Our homeless housing communities meet the needs of very low income and chronically homeless individuals who are in need of additional support and resources.
+Our permanent supportive housing communities meet the needs of very low income and chronically homeless individuals who are in need of additional support and resources.
 NAC is a part of the Single Adult Coordinated Entry System in Maricopa County.
 Project Based Section 8 and HUD VASH vouchers are available.

 Transitional Housing for Adult Women in Recovery

 Our transitional living program provides women who have completed residential substance abuse treatment with the additional time and support needed to make a successful transition to permanent housing.
-Residents also participate in NAC’s outpatient program and receive progressive step-down support.
+As a requirement, residents also participate in NAC’s outpatient program and receive progressive step-down support.